OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

 ## 3.1 Read in the data

-We start forecasting by first looking at the historic data - called the ‘targets’.
+We start forecasting by first looking at the historic data - called the `targets` (`targets` = what we are trying to forecast).
 These data are available with a 5 day delay (latency).
 Here is how you read in the data from the targets file available from the EFI server.

 ``` r
 #read in the targets data